-Intrigued by the similarities between atoms and solar systems, I’ve learned to envision the cosmos as an entangled web of wave/particle fractals, as units of varying scale, with similar dynamics, comprising and enveloping each other.
+Intrigued by the similarities between atoms and solar systems, I envision the cosmos as an entangled web of wave/particle fractals, as units of varying scale, with similar dynamics, comprising and enveloping each other.

 My current work portrays similarities between micro and macro particle dynamics, and their joint resemblance to life processes such as self assembly, neurobiology, computation, and dreaming phases.
 The film introduces original theories about black holes, particle production, and worm planes.

 An invitational exhibition of Northern California visionary artists

 70% of proceeds from the sale of this painting, Calla Lillies will be donated to The Sunrise Organization.

 70% of proceeds from the sale of this painting, Loom, will be donated to Greenpeace.